DimABSA/DimABSA2026/README.md

 - We have also released the training and development datasets for English and German for Track B.

 ## **5 November 2025**
--  We have now released all Track A datasets except the Chinese Finance set.
+-  We have now released all Track A datasets.
 -  We have also made some updates to the train and dev sets.
 It is recommended to re-download all datasets and disregard the previous versions.

 ## **11 October 2025**